Mosquito Control

 A Prolific Species

 One female mosquito may lay 100 to 300 eggs at a time and may average 1,000 to 3,000 offspring during her life span.
 Mosquitoes breed in standing water, so eliminating standing water on your property reduces your risk.
 Areas like rain gutters, tree holes, old buckets or tires with stagnant water are breeding sites.
-However, although you may have taken steps to clear your property, you are subject to the actions – or inaction – of your neighbors, not to mention wetland areas in your community.
+However, although you may have taken steps to clear your property, you are subject to the actions or inactions of your neighbors, not to mention wetland areas in your community.

 Fast Facts